offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    A binary ultrametric tree is an ultrametric tree where each internal node only branches to two children.
 In other words, a binary ultrametric tree is a rooted binary tree where all leaf nodes are equidistant from the root.
    ```

    The algorithm assumes that the rate of mutation is consistent (molecular clock).
-For example, ...

-   * every minute, around n of m nucleotides mutate.
-   * every hour, around n genome rearrangement reversals occur per genome segment of size m.
-   * etc..

 This assumption is what makes the tree ultrametric.
 A set of present day species (leaf nodes) are assumed to all have the same amount of mutation (distance) from their shared ancestor (shared internal node).

    ```{svgbob}
                g      <-- "shared ancestor"